geo-r/aspnet-mvc-app/README.md

-# eTickets 🎟️
+# eCinemas 🎟️

 ## Overview
- The eTickets application is a full-stack web application that allows users to browse and purchase movie tickets online.
+ The eCinemas application is a full-stack web application that allows users to browse and purchase movie tickets online.
  Built using ASP.NET MVC, this application offers a user-friendly interface for managing cinemas, movies, actors, and producers,